In a world where bigger and faster equal better, Mad River Valley Vermont insists on being slow.

 Mad River Valley Hotels

-We chose to stay at Mad River Barn both for the convenience and its reputation.
-Located only a 4 minute drive from Mad River Glen, it’s one of the closest places to stay near the skiing.
+We chose to stay at Mad River Barn both for its convenience and its reputation.
+Located only a 4-minute drive from Mad River Glen, it’s one of the closest places to stay near the skiing.

 But what sold us was the boutique vibe and reputation for delicious meals.
-Your choice of a simple breakfast buffet or to-go bag is included, and dinners at the restaurant pub are legendary.
+The room decor is salvage-chic, and the beds are super comfy.

-This Vermont B&B is within a 13 minute drive from Mad River Glen, and only 3 minutes from Waitsfield.
+This Vermont Bed and Breakfast is within a 13-minute drive from Mad River Glen, and only 3 minutes from Waitsfield.

 Only slightly further away from Mad River Inn (16 minutes by car,) Pitcher Inn is a Relais & Chateaux property–with all the bells & whistles that the luxury hotel brand is known for.